zhullyb/monyhar/monyhar/chrome/installer/mini_installer/README.md

 # mini_installer.exe

-This folder contains files to build `mini_installer.exe`, the Windows installer for Chromium.
+This folder contains files to build `mini_installer.exe`, the Windows installer for Monyhar.

-By default, running `mini_installer.exe` will do a per-user install of Chromium into `%LOCALAPPDATA%\Chromium\Application`.
+By default, running `mini_installer.exe` will do a per-user install of Monyhar into `%LOCALAPPDATA%\Monyhar\Application`.
 You can use `--system-level` for a per-machine install into `%ProgramFiles%`.
 Per-user installs are blocked if a per-machine install is already present.